 Emily Wise defended her doctoral thesis May 9th.
-Beneath she tells you a little about herself and what her research is all about.
-To see the calendar event, click the link to the right.
+Below, she tells you a little about herself and what her research is all about.

 I began my journey as an industrial PhD student at the Research Policy Institute in 2007.
 Since that time, I have developed my dissertation while continuing to work within the field of innovation policy analysis and development – focusing on the areas of innovation environments/clusters and international linkages.
 Prior to this, I have worked as an analyst and independent consultant – providing input to various projects in the fields of cluster development, internationalization of innovation (policy), transnational innovation networks, open/user-driven innovation, regional economic development/smart specialization strategies, innovation performance measurement and benchmarking, and policy evaluation; facilitating policy learning fora and advisory groups; presenting and moderating at conferences.
 I have also worked as a strategy consultant at Accenture and a project assistant at the World Bank.
 My education includes a BSFS in International Politics from Georgetown University (1991) and an MBA from the University of Virginia (1997).